reframejs/reframe/docs/overview.template.md

 ### Why Reframe?

+##### Easy

+The examle about already already covers represents 50% of Reframe's basic usage.

+Beyond that

 Reframe is born out of two conflicting intentions:

  - I want to use a framework to quickly implement a prototype.